Cloud-based Contact Centers for Digital Transformation

 • Deep learning, automated speech recognition (ASR), robotic process automation (RPA), and natural language processing are key to speech and intent recognition, customer authentication and identification, and managing interactions in an omnichannel environment.

-• Robust AI datasets, models, and learning environments are crucial to guarantee effective automation that drives digital transformation.
+• Robust AI datasets, models, and learning environments are crucial to guaranteeing effective automation that drives digital transformation.

 3. Leveraging Machine Learning and AI